SuperOfficeDocs/crmscript/docs/api-reference/classes/NSLicenseAgent/GetUserLicensesMDOList.md

 so.topic: reference
 ---

-Get all licenses in a MDOListItem structure.
+Get all licenses in a NSMDOListItem structure.

 **Returns:** NSSelectableMDOListItem[]